 Open, authentic information

-Millennials are aware of different channels and moderately interested in current event but they are selective about which news sources they use.
+Millennials are aware of different channels of news, and are moderately interested in current events but they are selective about which news sources they use.
 Millennials trust what they feel is authentic, rather than promotional.
-For example, in a Forbes survey, 43% of millennials ranked authenticity over content when consuming news.
+For example, in a Forbes survey, 43% of millennials ranked authenticity over content when consuming news.2

 However, first these individuals need to trust a company or news site before they will even bother to read its content.
-For millennial HCPs, published clinical reviews are the first source of trusted information.
+For young doctors, published clinical reviews are the first source of trusted information.
 These include free, open access articles on Research Gate and PubMed.

 Thought-leadership & expertise